 Controlling Smart Ads with Engage

-SmartAds is built to use the Engage tool set on the deltaDNA platform to allow you to control who will see Ads and who will not see Ads.
-Each time you call the showInterstitialAd or showRewardedAd you have the option to include a Decision Point.
+SmartAds is built to use the Engage tool set on the deltaDNA platform to allow you to control who will see Ads and who will not see Ads, you can even specify the reward, frequency and limits for each ad decision point or placement

 For each point in the game where you show an Ad, you should provide a recognisable Decision Point that is set up in the platform.
 Having more points that you could show an Ad than you initially intend using allows you to experiment with different configurations and try different strategies without the need for a new build or certification.